wenbin-lim/react-tailwind-template/README.md

 - SweetAlert2 instance that has pre-defined styling and config
 - Use this instance to fire swal alerts

+Custom scripts:
+`npm run new-feature`

+- To add a new feature into the application

 @tanstack/react-query practices:

 - https://tkdodo.eu/blog/tags/react-query